roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 The mirror match used to be all about the forked timewalks.
 The heuristic being whoever managed to cast the first Pieces of the Puzzle, was significantly ahead.
 Nowadays, with the inclusion of Ashiok, and some people prefering to go over the top with [Proft's Eidetic Memory](https://scryfall.com/card/mkm/67/profts-eidetic-memory) in detriment of turns, the metrics need be assessed as the game unfolds.

-The beginning of the match, especially pre sideboard, is somewhat dependant of Ledger Shredder and it's ability to grow out of Fiery Temper's reach, which is somewhat easy, as both sides are trying to weave spells.
+The beginning of the match, especially pre sideboard, is somewhat dependant of Ledger Shredder and its ability to grow out of Fiery Impulse's reach, which is somewhat easy, as both sides are trying to weave spells.

 The match can become a fast shitshow if an Ashiok hits the field, or if someone gets un/lucky with their grave fillers not finding any Phoenixes ever/binning them all and the game revolving around one side wasting away their single target removal to stay alive, while the other side just keeps hammering away with recurring threats.